-&lt;sup>3 The baseline emissions factor for leaks of natural gas in a low pressure distribution network (less than 50 mbar) with cast iron pipes mains and services ( $EF{OP}$ ) is calculated in this methodology as 0.00357 \ $F{CH4}$ .
+4 The baseline emissions factor for leaks of natural gas in a low pressure distribution network (less than 50 mbar) with cast iron pipes mains and services (EF{OP}) is calculated in this methodology as 0.00357 F{CH4}.
 A project specific value for the percentage of methane in the gas is applied as this percentage would vary in different distribution grids.
 The factor 0.00357 is calculated from a factor of 5 m3/m pipeline/year (at normal conditions) by multiplying with a density factor of 0.000714.
-The factor of 5 Nm3/m pipeline/year is the former official factor for cast iron at low pressure developed and utilized until 2005 by Gas Natural SDG to estimate the annual leakage of natural gas from their distribution network in Spain (PGM-087-E Rev. 2.
-Gas Natural SDG).
-This factor was defined using the PGM-087-E procedure, which was developed quite some years ago by experts at Gas Natural and was used to report to the Spanish government on the emission factors used in Spain, Gas Natural contracted the Centro Politécnico Superior of the University of Zaragoza, Spain.
-Based on a study of emissions factors from various sources, they developed a factor of 7.8 Nm3/m pipeline/year for cast iron pipes at low pressure (Barroso et al. 2005b).
+The factor of 5 Nm3/m pipeline/year is the former official factor for cast iron at low pressure developed and utilized until 2005 by Gas Natural SDG to estimate the annual leakage of natural gas from their distribution network in Spain (Propuesta de modificaciones al procedimiento PGM-087-E Rev. 2., Gas Natural SDGLITEC).
+This factor was defined using the PGM-087-E procedure, which was developed quite some years ago by experts at Gas Natural and was used to report to the Spanish government on the emissions from the grid.
+Gas Natural began to use a higher factor as of 2005 to establish its emissions for Spain.
+To update the emission factors used in Spain, Gas Natural contracted the Centro Politécnico Superior of the University of Zaragoza, Spain.
+Based on a study of emissions factors from various sources, they developed a factor of 7.8 Nm3/m pipeline/year for cast iron pipes at low pressure(Barroso et al. 2005b), which is quoted on pp 4-5 of the LITEC study.
 To be conservative, it was decided to use the lower old Gas Natural emission factor instead of the new emission factor as established by the University of Zaragoza.
-The emissions factor used is from the Zaragoza.
+Alternative emission factors can be used provided that the information can be verified by a third party.
+This shall be checked by a DOE at validation.